xinyuhou94/xinyuhou94.github.io/_pages/about.md

 ## About Me ##
 * I am a Postdoc Research Associate at Cambridge Endowment for Research in Finance (CERF), Cambridge Judge Business School.
 [My page there.](https://www.cerf.cam.ac.uk/people/cerf-postdocs/currentpostdocs/xinyu-hou)
-* I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St Louis, where my PhD supervisor was Nobel Prize laureate [Philip H. Dybvig](https://dybfin.wustl.edu/).
-I am currently working on a paper with Prof Dybvig about firm gambling using derivatives under the impact of bankruptcy safe harbor protections for qualified financial contracts (QFCs).
+* I completed my BA (Economics) and BS (Mathematics) at Wuhan University, and PhD in Economics at Washington University in St. Louis, where my PhD supervisor was Nobel Prize laureate [Philip H. Dybvig](https://dybfin.wustl.edu/).
+I am currently working on a paper with Prof. Dybvig about firm gambling using derivatives under the impact of "superpriority," which are bankruptcy safe harbor protections for qualified financial contracts (QFCs).
 See below.
 * My research interests lie in general Law and Economics, Corporate Finance, Banking and Economic Theory.
 My current works focus on corporate bankruptcy and liability.
-* I am also a Research Associate at Cambridge Centre for Finance (CCFin), and I am affiliated with the Finance subject group at CJBS and Cambridge Trinity College.
+* I am also a Research Associate at Cambridge Centre for Finance (CCFin), and I am affiliated with Cambridge Trinity College.
-* I am a gym rat (tennis, cycling, climbing, rowing).
-I also like sketching and playing Yang Qin (a Chinese musical instrument), and doing nothing.
+* I am a gym rat.
+I also like sketching, playing Yang Qin (a Chinese musical instrument), and doing nothing.

 ### _Gambling for Redemption or Ripoff, and the Impact of Superpriority_
 (_joint with Philip Dybvig_)